chrisnoonan98675/site/xl-deploy/how-to/using-placeholders-with-provisioning.markdown

 ---
-layout: beta-noindex
 title: Using placeholders with provisioning
-since:
-- XL Deploy 5.5.0
----

-{% comment %}
 categories:
 - xl-deploy
 subject:
 - Provisioning
 tags:
 - provisioning
+- provisioning package
+- template
+- cloud
-- blueprint
+- placeholder
 since:
 - XL Deploy 5.5.0
-{% endcomment %}
+---

 You can use placeholders for configuration item (CI) properties that will be replaced with values during [provisioning](/xl-deploy/concept/provisioning-through-xl-deploy.html).
 This enables you to create provisioning packages that are environment-independent and reusable.